Iker Guarrotxena

-Iker Guarrotxena Vallejo (born 6 December 1992) is a Spanish professional footballer who plays as an attacking midfielder for Indian Super League club Goa.
+Iker Guarrotxena Vallejo (born 6 December 1992) is a Spanish professional footballer who plays as a forward or attacking midfielder for Indian Super League club Goa.

 Club career

+Athletic Bilbao

 Born in Bilbao, Biscay, Guarrotxena joined Athletic Bilbao's youth setup in 2002, aged nine.
-He made his senior debuts with the farm team in the 2011–12 season, in Tercera División.
-In the 2012 summer, he was promoted to the reserves in Segunda División B.
+Notably, his uncle, Endika Guarrotxena, had also played for Bilbao, having made 113 appearances for the club's senior team from 1980 to 1987.
+Iker made his senior debut with CD Basconia in the 2011–12 season, in the Tercera División.
+In the 2012 summer, he was promoted to the reserves in the Segunda División B.

+SD Tenerife

 On 1 August 2014, Guarrotxena moved to Segunda División's CD Tenerife in a season-long loan deal.
 He played his first match as a professional on the 24th, starting in a 0–1 away loss against SD Ponferradina.

+Return and release from Bilbao

 Guarrotxena returned to the B-side for the 2015–16 season, with the club also in the second tier.
 On 7 June 2016, after suffering relegation, he was released by the Lions.